 Search Intent: The Overlooked factor in Keyword Research

 Do you want to skyrocket your rankings on Google?
 Outshine your competitors in your industry?
-Then creating content that satisfies user intent is paramount.
+Then doing content marketing that satisfies user intent is paramount.

 As a site owner or content strategist, you should understand your target audience’s needs and search intent.
 This is crucial in getting you ranked.
-In this article, we will look at the brass tacks on search intent, how to write for it, and how it affects keyword research.
+In this article, we will look at the brass tacks on search intent, how to write for it, and how it affects keyword research, and what you should change in your digital marketing.

 What is Search Intent?